Evzen230/Bezpecna_Praha/replit.md

 ### Map Navigation
 - **Go Back Buttons**: All pages (auth, admin, terms, privacy) have "Zpět na mapu" (Back to Map) buttons
 - **Easy Return**: Users can quickly return to the main map from any page

+### Alert Positioning
+- **Responsive Markers**: Alert markers use fixed positioning to stay in correct place during viewport changes
+- **Zoom-Aware**: Markers scale responsively with map zoom level but maintain correct coordinates
+- **No Position Shift**: Alerts maintain position when window is resized or zoomed

 ## Admin Features & Security